Real estate appraisal

 Real estate appraisal, home appraisal, property valuation or land valuation is the process of assessing the value of real property (usually market value).
-The appraisal is conducted by a licensed appraiser.
-Real estate transactions often require appraisals to ensure fairness, accuracy, and financial security for all parties involved.

-Appraisal reports form the basis for mortgage loans, settling estates and divorces, taxation, etc. Sometimes an appraisal report is also used to establish a sale price for a property.
+Appraisal reports form the basis for mortgage loans, settling estates and insurance policies, taxation, etc. Sometimes an appraisal report is also used to establish a sale price for a property.
 Factors like size of the property, condition, age, and location play a key role in the valuation.

 Obtaining an appraisal

 Appraisals are often required by lenders for issuing or refinancing a loan.
 In such cases, when the borrower asks the lender for a loan or a refinance, the lender will order an appraisal.
 Once ordered, the borrower will have to schedule an appointment with the appraiser for the in-home visit.

 The appraiser will visit the property, assess it, gather data and leave.
 This usually takes a few hours, depending on the size of the property.
 After the on-site visit, the appraiser will spend time researching and preparing an appraisal report.
 The appraiser will provide the completed report to the lender within a couple business days.
 The borrower may also obtain the report upon request.

 On average, the entire process of obtaining an appraisal takes from 5 to 15 days.